oeduardoal/oeduardoal/README.md

 I'm a UI developer, based in São Paulo, Brazil.
 Trying to create content and interested in design systems, Dev experience and CI/CD Tools.
 <br/>
 <br/>
-I work at @grupoboticario as a Front End Engineer.
-Helping to build a Grupo Boticário's design system.
+I work at @lootrush as a Software Engineer.
 <br/>
 <br/>
 You can find me on all social networks by @oeduardoal ⚡️